OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 -----------------------------------------------------------------------------------------------------------------------

-	    * This proposal assumes we will need an **Shoreland Erosion Control Permit** from the Dane County Land & Water Resources Department.
+	    * This proposal assumes we will need a **Shoreland Erosion Control Permit** from the Dane County Land & Water Resources Department.
 We will consult with a civil engineer to provide the following.
 		    * Site plan with contours
 		    * Storm water management/calculations
 	        * Grading and erosion control plan/details